It's business as usual...

 And finally, acting in accordance with choices we've made ourselves is a strong first step towards leading a fulfilled life (even if it very busy).

-Separating and integrating roles
+Separating and/or integrating roles

 In managing these multiple roles, some people seek to establish a strict boundary between job and home life, or between personal and professional realms.
 Others feel better mixing things up.